 Do you have questions about what a Customer Success Management program and team might mean for your company?
 Do you have comments about the definition of Customer Success?
 Let’s talk.
 Please fill out the form here to start.

-And finally, to receive pertinent and timely news about what’s going on in the Customer Success Community, become a member of the Customer Success Association — it’s free, and we only do mailings out to the members list once or twice per month at most.
+To receive pertinent and timely news about what’s going on in the Customer Success Community, become a member of the Customer Success Association — it’s free, and we only do mailings out to the members list once or twice per month at most.
 You may unsubscribe at any time if your preferences change.
 Use this link, or the one at the bottom right side of the page, or click here: